 Using xrandr to Configure Two Monitors

-Open up a graphical terminal from the Ubutnu Dash, the LXDE menu, the Whisker menu in Xfce4 or by holding CTRL, ALT and pushing T in any version of Ubuntu.
-Type nano .xinitrc and push return.
-If you have an existing startup script then push Page Down until you’re at the bottom of it, but most installations of Ubuntu won’t have a standard .xinitrc script so you can start your own.
+Open a graphical terminal from the Ubuntu Dash, the LXDE menu, the Whisker menu in Xfce4, or by holding CTRL, ALT, and pushing T in any version of Ubuntu.
+Type nano .xinitrc and press return.
+If you have an existing startup script, press Page Down until you’re at the bottom of it.
+However, most Ubuntu installations won’t have a standard .xinitrc script, so you can start your own.

-If you see a line like xmonad or any other multi-screen window manager without an ampersand after it, add one after a space like xmonad & so that they execute in the background.
-You then need to add a line at the bottom that reads:
+If you see a line like ‘xmonad’ or any other multi-screen window manager without an ampersand following it, add one after a space, like ‘xmonad &’, so that they execute in the background.
+Afterward, you need to add a line at the bottom that reads the following:”.

 xrandr –output DP2 –auto –left-to DP1

-You might have to change the DP2 and DP1 settings around if the displays are swapped.
-Once you’ve written the line, hold CTRL and push X, then push y to save it.
-Restart your machine to test if the settings are working.
-If not, then try switching the designations and restart.
-If you’re still not getting the multiple monitor display to work correctly, then open the graphical terminal back up and just type xrandr at it and push return.
-It will give you a list of connected displays, which might alternatively have names like DFP1, CRT1 or something similar that you could use instead of DP2 and DP1 in the xrandr line in the .xinitrc script.
+You might need to adjust the DP2 and DP1 settings if the displays are swapped.
+After you’ve written the line, press CTRL and X together, followed by Y to save your changes.
+To test if the settings are working, restart your machine.
+If it’s not working, consider swapping the designations and restart again.
+If the multiple monitor display still isn’t functioning correctly, reopen the graphical terminal.
+Simply input ‘xrandr’ and press return.
+This will generate a list of connected displays.
+These displays might also bear alternate names such as DFP1, CRT1, or others.
+You could potentially use these instead of DP2 and DP1 in the xrandr line of the .xinitrc script.

 You should then have one desktop on each monitor.

 If you’re running custom schemes or any custom window managers, then these will still work regardless of what type of Ubuntu distribution you’re using.
 You can even use two different sets of wallpaper if you’d like.

 Drag applications to the edges of the window to position them on either of your two monitors.